What is Spondylolisthesis? Causes, Symptoms, and Treatments

 What is Spinal Decompression?

 Spinal decompression involves removing portions of the vertebrae that impinge on the spinal cord and nerve roots.
 There are several different approaches to spinal decompression, including laminectomy, foraminotomy, discectomy, and corpectomy.
-For spondylolisthesis, surgeons often opt for laminectomy.
+For spondylolisthesis, surgeons often opt for a laminectomy.

 Laminectomy involves removing some or all of the lamina.
 This is the small section of bone that covers the back of the spinal canal.
 By removing it, your surgeon can create more space for the spinal nerves and alleviate nerve impingement.